Tag: social event

 Latest news

-- Mattias Jakobsson elected a new Board member of the Royal Swedish Academy of Sciences, Class for biosciencesBig congratulations, Mattias!
+- Mattias Jakobsson elected a new member of the Royal Swedish Academy of Sciences, Class for biosciencesBig congratulations, Mattias!
 The Royal Swedish Academy of Sciences (Kungliga Vetenskapsakademien) was founded on 2 June 1739.
 It is an independent, non-governmental scientific organization that takes special responsibility for promoting natural sciences and mathematics and strengthening their influence in society whilst endeavouring to promote the exchange of ideas between various disciplines.
-Every year, the academy awards the Nobel Prizes in physics and chemistry, the Sveriges Riksbank Prize… Read more: Mattias Jakobsson elected a new Board member of the Royal Swedish Academy of Sciences, Class for biosciences
+Every year, the academy awards the Nobel Prizes in physics and chemistry, the Sveriges Riksbank Prize… Read more: Mattias Jakobsson elected a new member of the Royal Swedish Academy of Sciences, Class for biosciences